carterTsai95/XcodeShortcut/README.md

 - (⌘ Command) + (⌃ Control) + J or (⌘ Command)
 - or  (⌃ Control) + Click

-With this shortcut it can navigate to the definition of a symbol, function or a class.
-It is often useful when we need to check where is this symbol, function or class is declared.
+With this shortcut it can navigate to the definition of a symbol, function or class.
+It is often useful when we need to check where symbol, function or class is declared.

 <p align="center">
 	<img width="600" src="Media/JumpToDefinition.gif" alt="Jump to definition" />